divarvel/blog/posts/2012-10-31-hammertime-and-real-world-haskell-part-1.md

 Once again, it's quite the same for haskell or scala or JS, I just browse the reference websites when I want to have precise info on some part of the API.
-Since I'm quite new to haskell, my knowledge of the standard library is a bit thin, and that's where [Hoogle](http://www.haskell.org/hoogle) is a *huge* time-saver.
+Since I'm quite new to haskell, my knowledge of the standard library is a bit thin, and that's where [Hoogle](http://www.haskell.org/hoogle) is a **huge** time-saver.
 [Yahoo](http://holumbus.fh-wedel.de/hayoo/hayoo.html) is more useful for packages outside the standard lib, but for these I prefer to read thoroughly the documentation.
-These tools allow me to *find functions based on their type*.
+These tools allow me to **find functions based on their type**.
 Since haskell's type system is really expressive and functions are highly generic, most often the type describes exactly the feature.

-Even though I almost know [LYAH](http://learnyouahaskell.com/) by heart and I have a decent knowledge of common haskell constructs, I don't know anything about basic stuff like writing to a file or reading command line args.
+Even though I almost know [LYAH](http://learnyouahaskell.com/) by heart and I have a decent knowledge of common haskell constructs, **I don't know anything about basic stuff like writing to a file or reading command line args**.
 That's where [Real World Haskell](http://book.realworldhaskell.org/) is of tremendous help.
 I've not read it completely yet because it frightened me a bit, but the more I read it, the more I like the choices taken by its authors.
 They offer a